steve904/doc-and-blog/content/docs/about/_index.md

 ---
 title: About
 excerpt: Hi!
-I'm Stephen Causey and I love tinkering with blogs and documentation.
+I'm Stephen Causey.
+Welcome to Doc and Blog.
 seo:
   title: About
   description: This is the about page